percona/portal-doc/docs/advisors/checks/mysql_password_expiry.md

 ## Description

 MySQL provides a password-expiration capability, which enables database administrators to require users to reset their passwords.
-Once the password is expired, the server either disconnects the client or restricts the client to “sandbox mode,”.
-In this mode, the server allows the client to perform only operations necessary for resetting the expired password.
+When the password expires, the server either disconnects the client or restricts the client to a sandbox mode.
+In this mode, the client can only reset the expired password.
 Such scenarios impact the application users and this check helps prevent them.